Skip to main content

 The Career Potential

-There are jobs available for Occupational Theray Assistants, now and into the future!
+There are jobs available for Occupational Therapy Assistants, now and into the future!
 A COTA is a Certified Occupational Therapy Assistant.
 After graduating from Villa Maria’s accredited, two-year program and passing the certification exam, you will become a Certified Occupational Therapy Assistant, or a COTA.
 COTAs are able to carry out therapeutic treatments and consultations independently, contribute to the evaluation by implementing assessments as directed by an OT, practice autonomously once oriented to the patient the first time, and more.
-The Bureau of Labor Statistics expects that employment in the profession of COTA will increase much more than average by 2029.
-The average salary for a COTA is $59,000 per year.
+The Bureau of Labor Statistics job outlook expects that the need for OTAs will increase must faster than average between 2021 and 2031.
+The national mean salary for a COTA is $63,560 per year.

 As a COTA, you can work with occupational therapists in all different kinds of settings, including: